TheZeury/Arxetipo/docs/src/users-manual/command-runtime.md

 #### Options:

 ```
--a, --ast
+-h, --help                    Show this help message and exit
-	Print AST instead of executing the script.
+-a, --ast                     Print the AST of the program and exit

---lib=lib_1,lib_2,...
-    Load built-in libraries.

--n, --no-basic
-	Do not load the built-in basic library.
+-n, --no-basic                Do not load the basic library
+--lib=<name>[,<name>...]
+Load the specified libraries
 ```

 #### Built-in libraries: